 The next level of ceramic coating products available to consumers is the DIY Nano Ceramic Coating.
 This is sold in a highly concentrated small bottle, and hand-applied by putting a few drops onto a microfiber suede cloth, spread evenly on the vehicle surface, and then buffed off after a few minutes.

-There are multiple grades of DIY Nano Coatings, so users should complete due diligence and search for actual reviews to verify how well the product works, is to apply, and whether it’s backed with any warranty.
+There are multiple grades of DIY Nano Coatings, so users should complete due diligence and search for actual reviews to verify how well the product works, how easy it is to apply, and whether it’s backed by a warranty.
+Armor Shield IX, for example, lasts between 2-5 years on average, and is covered by a two year guarantee via AvalonKing’s warranty program.

 Professional Grade Nano Coatings